scottvcaputo/MountainCarDQN/README.md

     - Training and Modeling

 - Play
-    - Model can be tested and visualized using pre-trained weights
+    - Model testing and visualization using pre-trained weights

 ## Inspiration

 - After completing several courses and specializations in machine learning and deep learning, I was interested in applying these concepts to better understand all that goes into the implementation of a model.
 I found much of the information across the web to primiarily be done in older framework versions like Tensorflow 1 and Keras.
-Being that I wanted to create a future for myself in the field, I was more interested in the most recent framekwork versions and chose to dedicate my time to Tensorflow 2 and Pytorch.
+Being that I wanted to create a future for myself in the field, I was more interested in the most recent versions of the framework and chose to dedicate my time to Tensorflow 2 and Pytorch.

 - This model was written in Python using the Tensorflow 2 framework, with Tensorflow-Keras as the backend API, which was incorporated to build the DQN neural network.

+- The parameters, hyperparameters, and play file structure were determined using several pre-existing Mountain Car repositories.

+## Parameters and Hyperparameters

+- evnironment = MountainCar-v0
+- gamma = 0.99
+- epsilon = 1
+- epsilon decay = 0.05
+- epsilon minumum = 0.01
+- learning rate = 0.001
+- episodes = 350
+- iterations = 200

+Additional Notes: The episode count could be made higher but was found to be after roughly 300 episodes.
+This could be made higher to more effectively train the model, but seems to plateu in effectiveness after roughly 450 epsiodes.